acli/genmon-hacks-public/README.md

 divide centidays into Sui/Tang 60-part minutes (`-m`), display Western astrological date and time (`-p all`), and “always” use icons (`--iconic`)
+The script provides a `--help` option that explains all available options.

 ## tzdate
 *tzdate* is a very simple script that takes the name of a timezone code and displays the current date and time in that timezone.